ericksonl/testingRand/README.md

 Date: 5/22/2021
 File Name: Main.java

-I was curious how random the ran.nextInt was.
-To test this I created a program that will generate numbers from 0-10(inclusive) and outputs the amount of each number that was generated, as well as the percantage.
+I have always been curious how random the ran.nextInt function from the Random class in the java.util package was.
+To test this I created a program that will generate numbers from 0-10(inclusive) and outputs the amount and overall percantage the numbers occurred.
 I discovered that overall it was random, with every number having around a 9.1% chance of being generated.

 # Sample output:
 ```